-Heading outside in bitter cold temperatures without the proper gear will at best be uncomfortable and far from enjoyable.
+Heading outside in bitter winter conditions without the proper gear will at best be uncomfortable and far from enjoyable.
 But at worst it can mean hypothermia, frostbite, and other serious injuries.

-Both brands’ winter jacket selections are impressive, similarly priced (on the high end), and popular for casual as well as sport wear.
-However, there are a couple differences between these two apparel companies that could lead you to prefer one over the other.
+Both brands’ winter jacket selections are impressive, similarly priced (on the high end), and popular for casual wearing as well as sport wear.
+However, there are a couple differences between these two apparel companies that could lead you to prefer one over the other to stay warm.

 You could say that the Canada Goose brand is to Canada as The North Face is to the US.
 That being said, there are Canada Goose retailers throughout the US, particularly in the North.
-The reason for this comparison is that Canada Goose is considered a “luxury” outdoor apparel brand, similar to how The North Face is labeled.
+In particular, Amazon now has a robust selection here of Canada Goose jackets.

-In the ’70s the company changed to the “Canada Goose” name we know now as they began using goose down heavily in their jackets.
+In the ’70s the company changed to the “Canada Goose” name we know now as they began using goose down heavily as a fabric in their jackets.
 They’ve continued to grow tremendously, reaching numerous milestones all the way up to 2017 when they released a groundbreaking merino wool knitwear line specifically designed for active use.

 As far as their jackets go, for winter wear you’ll have a selection of:

-For a real investment you can opt for the Wyndham Parka, a $925 parka that has the appeal of the classic Bomber jacket.
-The TEI rating is 15F/-5F, making it a fashionable but seriously warm jacket option.
+For a real investment and higher quality, you can opt for the Wyndham Parka, with a $925 price tag parka that has the appeal of the classic Bomber jacket.
+The TEI rating is 15F/-5F, making it a fashionable but seriously warm and cozy jacket option.

-When absolute warmth and protection from the elements are the primary concerns, you can’t go wrong with the jackets in the Parka category.
+When absolute warmth and protection from the elements are the primary concerns, you can’t go wrong with the jackets in the Parka fashion category.
 Canada Goose has a total of 25 different models in their Parka category – including 2 jackets, 1 coat, and 22 true parkas.
 Pricing here starts high, at $775, and goes all the way to $1,550.

-The Summit Jacket is as warm as you’d expect any parka to be.
-With a TEI rating of 5F/-15F, this jacket can handle arctic conditions with ease.
+The Summit Jacket is as warm as you’d expect any winter parka to be.
+With a TEI rating of 5F/-15F, this jacket can handle arctic winter conditions with ease.
 It remains very lightweight and durable, complete with a 750 fill of white duck down.

 For maximum insulation there is the Snow Mantra Parka.
-This is a very expensive parka, but one that comes with a 96% recommendation rating by serious mountaineers and researchers.
+This is a very expensive winter parka, but one that comes with a 96% recommendation rating by serious mountaineers and researchers.
 The TEI rating is at the Extreme level which is -25F and Below.
 This jacket has been worn in Antarctica and has been referred to by fans as the “warmest coat on earth”.

 The North Face (TNF) is probably one of the best known outdoor apparel brands in the United States.
 It’s often considered a higher end brand, being that it’s a bit more expensive compared to others (i.e. Columbia).
 However, compared to Canada Goose, TNF is quite competitively priced and is worth investing in.

 There are a total of 21 jackets and parkas offer by TNF, which include standard jackets, true parkas, and hooded jackets.
 Pricing ranges from $160 for their entry level Aconcagua Jacket to $800 for the Cryos Expedition GTX Parka.

-The Gotham comes in 5 different colors and features a faux-fur hood lining and leather – which can be important for those that don’t support real fur.
+The Gotham comes in 5 different colors and features a faux synthetic fur ruff hood lining (fur trim) and leather fabric – the faux fur can be important for those that don’t support real fur.
+You have here a synthetic option that will keep you warm and dry.
 The Gotham is insulated with 550 fill goose down and is one of TNF’s warmest jackets.